OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WeightTraces/WeightTraces.md

 The `WeightTraces` command creates a new time series as a weighted sum of time series ensemble traces, for example as produced by a [`CreateEnsembleFromOneTimeSeries`](../CreateEnsembleFromOneTimeSeries/CreateEnsembleFromOneTimeSeries.md) command.
 If any trace contains missing data for a point, the resulting time series value will also be missing.
 Note that this approach may not be appropriate for some analyses – the user should evaluate the implications of whether the weighted result appropriately reflects the (in)dependence of input data.

 ## Command Editor ##

+The command is available in the following TSTool menu:

+*   ***Commands / Ensemble Processing***

 The following dialog is used to edit the command and illustrates the syntax of the command.